 Stay in as long as you are comfortable and leave when you want or when jumping through a hole in the ice sounds like a really great idea.
 There is no magic time to spend in a sauna and it may vary from day to day.
-While my preference is 10-12 minutes at 94-98°c, I sometimes like to stay in longer with cooler 75-80°c temps and sometimes 6 minutes at 112°c is my thing.
+Finns and Swedes consistently say 5-20 minutes and I’ve been told by a few people to not stay in longer than 15-20.
+While my preference is 10-14 minutes at 94-98°c (200-210°f), I sometimes like to stay in longer with cooler 75-80°c (167-185°f) temps and sometimes 8-9 minutes at 112°c (233°f) is my thing.

 In Scandinavia children are taught “in the sauna you must be as quiet as in church”.
+A Finnish friend told me “Silence is Gold, Talking is Silver.”
 Quiet conversation is wonderful as is sitting in total silence.
+I love both.

 Steam (the final element of Löyly)

-Ovi kii is a special epithet in Finnish for ‘CLOSE THE DOOR!’.
+Ovi kii or ovi perkele are special epithets in Finnish for, roughly, ‘CLOSE THE DOOR’.

 Go jump in a lake!
 Really.
 No matter how cold it is.
 If it’s frozen we’ll cut a hole in the ice (and maybe plant a warning tree forest like my wife’s cousins Mikael and Maria do in Sweden)*.

-My friend Kimmo (SaunaSherpa – check them out for a tour) says that Finns have a special word for a hole in the ice to go swimming in – Avanto!
-He adds “A slight push outside one’s comfort zone can be intimating – both in sauna, as well in avanto to get deeper sensations.
+My friend Kimmo (SaunaSherpa – check them out for a tour) notes that Finns even have a special word for a hole in the ice to go swimming in – Avanto!
+Not to be left out, Swedes have their own word for a swimming hole in the ice – Isvak!
+Kimmo adds “A slight push outside one’s comfort zone can be intimating – both in sauna, as well in avanto to get deeper sensations.
 For avanto first timers: enter steady, determined, stay calm, remember to breathe(!), Hardly anyone enjoys staying in the water but jumping in is worth it as bliss/euforia comes as a reward afterwards.”
 He also notes that some people never get fully use to it.

 Feeling a bit of trepidation on your way to the lake, like this is going to be cold and I’m nuts for doing this, is a good thing.
 That means that you’re in for a treat.
 It’s indeed a bit intimidating but well worth it.

-If it’s below about 50°f then you may find sandals to be a good thing.
-I usually wait to put mine on until after I’ve dried off so that they don’t get wet.
+If it’s below about 40-50°f then you may find sandals outside to be a good thing.

-If it’s really cold out, like below about 10°f (-13°c)… drying off before going outside is a good idea.
+If it’s below about 10°f (-13°c)… drying off before going outside is a good idea.
 Be careful grabbing cold metal door handles with wet hands.
-And yes, that is ice in your wet hair.
+And yes, that is ice in your formerly wet hair.

 For me personally the ideal is lake water about 40°f (4°c) and air 20-40°f (-6°c – 4°c) but almost any weather will do.